evanx/jxe/README.md

 ## jxe

-Minimal `Element` class for rendering HTML in JavaScript
+Minimal `Element` class for rendering HTML in JavaScript.

 ### Example